-- 1. Go to the grant webpage to locate the Reimbursement Request Expense Tracking Sheet under "Information and Forms for the Fiscal Year 2024-2025 RFP." - 2.
-Complete a Reimbursement Request Expense Tracking Sheet to detail the specific expenses of the reimbursement request. - 3.
-Attach supporting documentation to the email in the order it appears on the Reimbursement Request Expense Tracking Sheet.
+- 1. Go to the grant webpage and look in the Information and Forms for the Fiscal Year 2024-2025 RFP section for the Reimbursement Request Expense Tracking Sheet. - 2.
+Complete the tracking sheet to detail the specific expenses of the reimbursement request. - 3.
+Attach supporting documentation to the email in the order it appears on the tracking sheet.
 Use as few attachments as possible. - 4.
-Email your reimbursement request to volunteer.grant.mdor@state.mn.us.
+Email your request to our volunteer grant team.